jundalisay/superblist/content/en/superphysics/principles/chapter-04.md

   - The metaphysical movement of a society from peace to war, or from prosperity to poverty

 This evolution is divided into the perceptions of cause and effect, just as movement is divided into starting location and ending location.

+'Action and reaction' is a simpler way to view cause and effect.
+The interaction between ideas and the dharma of those ideas create a reaction which arises when ideas are brought near, made to interact, or are added or introduced to each other.

+This reaction manifests as:
+- 'movement' from the perspective of space
+- 'change' or 'evolution' from the perspective of time

+There is always some reaction in the universe because Existence is 'filled' with ideas from the Supreme.
+This is known to the ancients as the universe not having any void.

+{{< q a="Descartes" c="La Dioptrique Simplified" >}}
+Almost all philosophers admit that there is no void in nature.
+{{< /q >}}

 ## Cause and Effect